No Win No Fee Clinical Negligence: Fund The Legal Cost Of Making Your Medical Negligence Claim

 The legal costs of making a claim for clinical negligence include:

-This is simply the charge for the time spent by your UK medical negligence solicitor dealing with your claim.
-It is calculated from your solicitor’s hourly charge rate which you should be notified in writing of at the beginning of your claim.
+This is simply the charge for the time spent by your medical negligence solicitor in dealing with your claim.
+It is calculated from your solicitor’s hourly charge rate, which you should be notified in writing of at the beginning of your claim.

-Before instructing a medical negligence solicitor I recommend you check if you have a policy of insurance in place which will fund your legal costs in making a medical negligence compensation claim.
+Before instructing a medical negligence solicitor – you should check if you have a policy of insurance in place which will fund your legal costs to make a claim for compensation.

-This insurance is known as “legal protection cover“.
+This insurance is known as “legal protection or legal expenses cover”.

-For example – if you own or rent your home you will typically have some form of contents insurance, which will often have an additional add on insurance known as “legal protection cover” which will pay your legal costs in pursuing a claim following an accident in the UK including medical negligence claims.
+For example – if you own or rent your home, you will typically have some form of household contents insurance, which will often have an additional add on legal protection insurance.

-You may not be aware you have “legal protection cover” on your contents insurance policy or that all household members can benefit from it so I recommend you contact me or a personal injury solicitor to help interpret your policy for you.
+Watch out – you may not be aware you have “legal protection cover” on your contents insurance policy or that all household members can benefit from it.
+So, if in doubt – check it out.

 “Legal aid” is a means of funding your claim from public money.

-A medical negligence solicitor must make an application for legal aid on your behalf.
-Funding you claim by legal aid follows several stages:
+A medical negligence solicitor may make an application for legal aid on your behalf.

 Your solicitor will listen to what you have to say about why you believe you have a claim and look at any evidence you have.
-If your solicitor is satisfied that there may be a claim he will make an application for legal aid on your behalf.
+If your solicitor is satisfied that there may be a claim and the circumstances are exceptional – an application for legal aid could be made on your behalf.

 A lawyer alone cannot determine if you have a claim for medical negligence.
 Your full medical records must be examined and a medical expert contacted to produce a report based upon those notes as to whether it is likely negligence has occurred.